immutable/unity-immutable-sdk/README.md

 ## Examples

-* **Sample code** - see the [sample](https://github.com/immutable/unity-immutable-sdk/tree/main/sample) folder for examples of how to use the Immutable Unity SDK.
+* **Sample code** - see the [sample](https://github.com/immutable/unity-immutable-sdk/tree/main/sample) application for examples of how to use the Immutable Unity SDK.

 ## Changelog Management

-The following headings should be used as appropriate
+The following headings should be used as appropriate.

 - Added
 - Changed